It is Christmas in July! This sweet little pattern stitches up so quickly. It features the word "JOY" surrounded by a hat, mittens, and ice skates.

 As stitched, this design uses shades of red, beige, and gray.
 I finished mine as a flat, but it is sized just right to be an ornament, to fit on a tiered tray, or to be part of a dough bowl display.

 PATTERN DETAILS: The model was stitched on 28 ct.
 White Monaco using 2 ply thread.
 The design uses whole stitches only.
 The stitch count is 67w x 35h and the finished design measures approximately 4 1/2"w x 2 3/8"h when stitched on that fabric.
 I chose an overdyed thread from Weeks Dye Works for the red because I wanted to give the hat and mittens some texture--just like a knit hat and mittens would have.
 (Bonus: Weeks Dye Works has shifted to using colorfast dyes!
 Win!)
 The other suggested floss colors are from DMC.
 WHERE TO BUY: If you would like to buy directly from me, you can find the pattern by clicking here.
 (If you'd like to bookmark the website for the Cherry Hill Stitchery Etsy Shop, it is www.etsy.com/shop/cherryhillstitchery.)
-If you need to purchase from a shop, the list of authorized shops can be found by clicking here.
-FRIENDLY REMINDER: If you see this or any other CHS pattern on *any* other website, please be aware it is stolen.
-Help the needlework industry fight copyright infringement by buying from reputable sellers or directly from the artists.
+If you would like to purchase from a shop, the list of authorized CHS shops can be found by clicking here.
+FRIENDLY REMINDER: If you see this or any other CHS pattern on *any* other website than the ones listed in the link above, please be aware that they are stolen.
+Help fight copyright infringement by buying from reputable sellers or directly from the artist.
 If there is any question, check the list in the link above.
 CHS patterns are priced to be affordable for all stitchers.
 Help keep prices low by purchasing your own copy and not sharing with friends.
 Thanks!
 FINISH DETAILS: This was finished as a mounted flat.
 Flats are quick, they store compactly for those of you who are tight on space, and they are an economical and adorable way to get your pieces out on display.
 You can also purchase all the supplies online, so they are a great option for those of you who need to be cautious about venturing out right now.
-Personally speaking, I love that they let me combine my obsession with fabric and cross stitch in a single project ;).
+Personally speaking, I love that they let me combine my obsessions with fabric and cross stitch in a single project ;).
 RECREATE THE LOOK: Before I give you specifics on what I used, I want to let you know that I do have a Flosstube channel and I do offer tutorials that will help these explanations make more sense.
 (The tutorials have pink thumbnails, non-tutorials will have photo thumbnails.)
-I am not a Youtube personality at all.
-Like, not even a little bit.
-While I like to think I'm learning from each video and working on making each better than the last, it is what it is.
-LOL.
-I couldn't come over and hang out while I showed you how to do it, so the tutorials will have to do.
 Soooo.
 Here we go.
 Keep reading for SKU's, photos, and links to stuff I used on my model.
 BOARDS-- I used a rotary cutter to trim 3 pieces of backing board to size.
 Piece #1 is the smallest, and I cut it so that there would be half inch margins around the design.
 Piece #2 and #3 are identical and were cut to have 1" margins around #1.

 I always glue a layer of batting on the backing board before I add my stitched piece.
 This piece was no different.
 I feel like adding batting underneath the stitches gives the front of the piece a more even, polished look.
 It also does a great job of smoothing any lumps and bumps you might see if the stitches were directly against a hard surface.
 The padding I use is from Hobby Lobby and can be found here.
 I also use Aleens Tacky Glue on every piece to glue my fabric on to the backing board.